-When Haystack Road is closed there are a few spots to park at the end of Little River Road, do not block the private drive.
+When Haystack Road is closed there are a few spots to park at the end of Little River Road, do not block the private drive, do not wear spikes over the bridge, and please be very respectful to local land owners that let us easily access the mountains.
 The herd path to the North Twin trailhead starts immediately after the bridge on the left

 The herd path and the first mile of the North Twin Trail are over the old Little River Railroad grade.

 Between water crossings #1 and #2 there is a herd path bypass, off this bypass is the start of the abandoned Fire Wardens Trail.
 Right after the little tree the trail makes a u-turn up a small embankment

 The old trail is still really well defined

 The trail up to the summit of Mount Hale